CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-refresh/README.md

 The resulting DataSource is saved as a DeltaTable in `../main-app/build/test-data/cortex-profiles/sources/local/member-base-ds-delta`

-## Running in a Docker container with spark-submit
+## Running in a Docker container with Spark-Submit

 Run this example in a docker container with local clients, from the parent directory:
 ```bash